fredhopper/hybris-connector/README.md

 	`name` | string | The attribute name.
 You need to specify it for all required languages.
 	`provider` | string | A Spring bean identifier which acts as the value provider for the attribute.

-	> NOTE: You can implement additional value providers if you have requirements which are not addressed by the existing providers.
+	> NOTE: You can implement additional value providers if you have requirements that are not addressed by the existing providers.
-1. Customize or override the DAOs responsible of fetching products and categories (`DefaultFhCategoryDao` and `DefaultFhProductDao`).
+1. Customize or override `DefaultFhCategoryDao` and `DefaultFhProductDao`.<br>These data access objects are responsible for fetching categories and products, respectively.
-1. Run "ant all", update running system and trigger the cron job "fredhopperIndexExportJob" to generate and publish your index to Fredhopper.
+1. To generate and publish your index to Fredhopper, run `ant all`, update the running system, and trigger the cron job `fredhopperIndexExportJob`.
 1. Connect to Fredhopper and verify your data has been correctly published.

+For more information, see [Generating and Publishing Data](https://github.com/fredhopper/hybris-connector/wiki/Generating-and-publishing-data).

+> **TIP:** You can also manage key configuration items from the hybris backoffice.
+For more information, see [Backoffice Management](https://github.com/fredhopper/hybris-connector/wiki/Back-office-management).

-## Configure the Query Logic
+### Configure the Query Logic

-## Generating and Publishing Data

-## Front-End Integration
+After you have loaded your data in Fredhopper, you can configure the way hybris queries Fredhoppers.

+1. Customize or override the `DocumentSearchResultValuePopulator` class.<br>The class is responsible at service level for populating the `DocumentData.values` attribute.
+1. Run `ant all`, access your front-end, and submit a search request.
+Your results should be coming from Hybris.

+For more information, see [Front-End Integration](https://github.com/fredhopper/hybris-connector/wiki/Front-end-integration).

-## Backoffice Management
+## License

+This software is licensed under the Apache 2.0 license, quoted <a href="LICENSE" target="_blank">here</a>.